raufh10/raufh10/README.md

 ### Hi my name is Rauf Hamidy 👋

 Starting to learn Python for the first time to do web scraping.
 Became interested in the data world after the release of ChatGPT in November 2022.
 After that, I began to learn Python 🐍 intensively and also used it to create a personal project that helped improve my productivity 📈.
 I started taking data analyst courses 📊 in August 2023.
-Currently working as a Business Intelligence Analyst at Sunsetland in Lombok 🌅, and in my free time, I am working on improving my web scraping tools.
+Currently working as a Data Analyst at Sunsetland in Lombok 🌅, and in my free time, I am working on improving my web scraping tools.

 ### Explore My Projects 🚀